crkn-rcdr/cihm-metadatabus/doc/cmr.md

 field | type | Description
 ------|------|----
-depositor | string | The part of the slug before the first "." (calculated) key | string | slug for this record label | string | Label currently copied from Access IIIF label (Not a IIIF string, so no language support) noid | string | noid for this record
+key | string | slug for this record label | string | Label currently copied from Access IIIF label (Not a IIIF string, so no language support) noid | string | noid for this record